Skegness Town Council's new website has been up and running for a few months now and we would love to hear your opinion below.

-Skegness Town Council provides YOUR local services.
-We endeavour to make Skegness a better place to live, work and visit.
+Skegness Town Council endeavours to make Skegness a better place to live, work and visit.
 Our website includes a wealth of information about how we conduct business and what we do.
 Find local groups and businesses in our community directory.
 Use the search or browse the site to find whatever you are looking for.
 If you can't find what you want or would like to recommend any improvements to our website then please contact us.

 Skegness Town Council only covers the Town of Skegness and Winthorpe and does not provide the following: